Arts & Culture

 Arts and culture is at the centre of life in Smiths Falls.

-Smiths Falls is home to a vibrant arts community that includes world-famous photographers, live theatre, museums, art galleries, heritage festivals, crafts and antique shows.
-Many juried artisans have made Smiths Falls their home and the community is working aggressively to develop and enhance the Town’s creative capacity and economy.
-Smiths Falls has the ideal location, a first class theatre and arts venue, juried artisans, a strong community interest, outstanding scenic backdrop, unlimited creative opportunities and a strong development team ready to assist those interested in arts and culture.
+Smiths Falls is home to a vibrant arts community that includes world-famous photographers, live theatre, museums, art galleries, heritage festivals, crafts, and antique shows.
+Many juried artisans have made Smiths Falls their home and the community is working aggressively to develop and enhance the Town’s creative capacity and economy in partnership with these artisans.

 During the winter of 2010, Smiths Falls Town Council established an Arts and Culture Task Force which was formally incorporated into the Smiths Falls & District Arts and Culture Council (SFDACC) in 2011.
-Formed with the help of the Economic Development Department of Smiths Falls, the SFDACC is helping arts and culture to grow in Smiths Falls by providing services, resources and opportunities for individuals and groups involved in the arts.
+Formed with the help of the Town of Smiths Falls Economic Development Department, the SFDACC is helping arts and culture to grow in Smiths Falls by providing services, resources and opportunities for individuals and groups involved in the arts.
 SFDACC also assists in public exhibitions, raises awareness of local artistic and cultural expression, and educates the community about the positive contribution which culture contributes to the community.

-A jewel in the cultural community of Smiths Falls is The Station Theatre.
-Located in a former Canadian Pacific Railway station which had faced demolition, the community’s resourcefulness saved the building.
-Year round live community theatre, including a summer musical and Christmas pantomime, International Film Nights and other entertainment is offered at this 140 seat Theatre.
+A jewel in the cultural community of Smiths Falls is the Station Theatre.
+Located in a former Canadian Pacific Railway station which when faced with the possibility of demolition had the community’s resourcefulness come to its aid and save the building.
+Year round live community theatre, including a summer musical, Christmas pantomime, International Film Nights, a world renowned illusionist, and other entertainment is offered at this 140 seat theatre.